-Often, we use checkboxes in Excel to demonstrate our To-Do lists’ status and many more.
-In this article, we discuss how to remove checkboxes from Excel.
-In order to do that, we use multiple Excel Features, Keyboard Shortcuts as well as VBA Macro Code to remove checkboxes from Excel.
+Often, we use checkboxes in Excel to demonstrate our task status and many more.
+In this article, we discuss how to remove check boxes from Excel.
+In order to do that, we’ll use multiple Excel features, and tools as well as VBA macro.

 Excel’s Go To Special feature can select multiple types of control elements.
 In the case of selecting Checkboxes, Go To Special does it with ease.

-In the Home Tab Editing section, Excel offers another feature to remove Checkboxes as Select Objects.
-Select Objects option enables the default selection within the worksheet.
+For one thing, in the Home Ribbon Editing section, Excel offers another feature to remove checkboxes with the Select Objects option which enables the default selection within the worksheet.

 - How to Remove Formatting in Excel Without Removing Contents